-The Men's Cutting System / The Men's Cutting System / The Color System / The Coloring Book / The Cutting Book / The Skill Cards / MASTERS / Milady's Standard Cosmetology 2012 Theory Workbook / Milady's Standard Cosmetology 2012 Exam Review / Milady's Standard Cosmetology 2012 Textbook
+The Men's Cutting System / The Men's Cutting System / The Color System / The Coloring Book / The Skill Cards / MASTERS / Milady's Standard Cosmetology 2012 Theory Workbook / Milady's Standard Cosmetology 2012 Textbook

 The library is located in the conference room.
 Student wishing to checkout something from the library must see the Education Leader or Future Professional Advisor.